bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Answer: Yes (Make sure to answer Yes!!)

-You will be asked to partiticipate in a package usage survey.
-I'd suggest answering no.
+A few minutes later after installing more software, you will be asked to partiticipate in a package usage survey.
+I'd suggest answering no. Users can opt in to it later if they wish to.

     Select and install software